Jamie Banker, PhD, LMFT, AAMFT Approved Supervisor

 Bell House (#4250)

-Dr. Banker received her B.A. in Human Development and Family Studies from Colorado State University, her M.S. in Marital and Family Therapy from the University of San Diego, and her Ph.D. in Human Development and Marriage and Family Therapy from Virginia Tech.
-Dr. Banker is a licensed Marriage and Family Therapist.
-She is a clinical member of the American Association for Marriage and Family Therapy and an active member in the Collaborative Family Healthcare Association.
+Dr. Jamie Banker received her B.A. in Human Development and Family Studies from Colorado State University, her M.S. in Marriage and Family Therapy from the University of San Diego, and her Ph.D. in Human Development and Marriage and Family Therapy from Virginia Tech.
+She is a licensed Marriage and Family Therapist and an AAMFT approved supervisor.
+Dr. Banker’s primary clinical and research interests are women’s and family health, training integrated care professionals and collaboration between family therapists and medical professionals.
+These interests all fall under the larger umbrella of improving healthcare delivery.

 Ph.D., Human Development, Virginia Polytechnic Institute and State University, 2010